SV1CAL/Satellite-FUN/README.md

 VERSION 1v44:

-Added register_DJTSatLib.ps1 and unregister_DJTSatLib.ps1 to easily install the DJTSatLib.dll
+Added register_DJTSatLib.ps1 and unregister_DJTSatLib.ps1 to easily install the DJTSatLib.dll.

 Previous release info can be found in release_info.txt

 INSTALLATION:

 Unzip the downloaded folder to a location with read/write privileges.
 You must first register the dll !
-If this not run, the program will not run!
+If this not done, the program will not run!

 Windows 7/8/10/11 users must be administrators to successfully register the dll.